cweider/modulizer/README.md

  * `--exclude`: Do not import the modules in the newline separated list specified.
  * `--global-key-path`: The global accessor for the module system, useful when namespacing.
 This is also the path at which the kernel is installed if specified.
 Defaults to `require`.
  * `--include-kernel`: This prepends the output with a basic implementation of a CommonJS module loader.
+ * `--use-system-paths`: Treat the input and output paths as paths on the file system instead of module paths.

 ## License ##
 Released under zlib